-You’ve worked hard to build a valuable, loyal customer base, and you don’t want to lose them – churn is never good.
-But sustaining loyalty and driving customer retention is not as easy as just providing good service.
-If you want to know how to measure and maintain customer loyalty effectively, we’ve got some tips.
+You’ve worked hard to build a valuable, loyal customer base, and you don’t want to lose it.
+Churn is never good.
+But sustaining loyalty and customer retention is not as easy as just providing good service.
+Want to know how to measure, maintain and increase customer loyalty effectively?
+We’ve got some tips.

 What is Customer Loyalty?

-Customer loyalty is a measure of how devoted customers are to the services, products and experiences provided by a supplier and the likelihood that their allegiance will remain steadfast.
-Importantly, customer loyalty is the product of consistently positive customer experience which is very much related to customer’s emotions.
+Customer loyalty is a measure of how devoted customers are.
+Specifically to the services, products and experiences provided by a supplier.
+Also, the likelihood that they will remain loyal over time.
+Customer loyalty is the product of a consistently positive customer experience.
+This, in turn, is very much related to customers’ emotions.

-Far more than just being good service, the connection of a customer’s emotional experience to the loyalty they feel towards a brand or company is paramount.
-The effect of forming an emotional connection to a customer – through personable service, going above and beyond, or offering surprise extras, is far more likely to stay in a customer’s mind and hopefully result in a true advocate.
-Happy customers will leave a pleasant review, delighted customers will tell all their friends about you.
+The effect of forming an emotional connection with a customer is to create a lasting memory.
+These can come through personable service, going above and beyond, or offering surprise extras.
+According to the ‘power of moments‘, these ‘moments’ stay in a customer’s mind and hopefully result in a true advocate.
+Someone who doesn’t just leave a pleasant review but tells all their friends and colleagues too.

 The importance of customer loyalty should not be underestimated.
 Customer loyalty and retention has a direct impact on the bottom line for all enterprises.
 Without satisfied, happy returning customers who provide great reviews and testimonials, many businesses would not survive.
 And it’s widely understood that the cost of acquiring fresh, new customers is far more than the cost of retaining existing, valuable customers.
 So an important challenge is how to sustain and build customer loyalty.

-In order to improve customer loyalty you need to understand your current customer loyalty status.
-By considering the typical characteristics of loyal customers we can determine metrics that provide an accurate measure of loyalty.
+Building customer loyalty begins with understanding your current customer loyalty status.
+By considering the typical characteristics of loyal customers we can determine an accurate measure of loyalty.
 Here are some examples:

 A loyal customer will continue to buy your products or services.

-This can be assessed by determining the repurchase ratio.
-This is a measure of repeat purchasers over one-time purchasers.
+This can be assessed by determining the repurchase rate.
+This is a measure of repeat purchasers as a proportion of all customers.